 - Self-rejection – being uncomfortable in their own bodies

 In an effort to escape their own feelings of guilt and shame, it is not uncommon for LGBT persons to go through periods of intense alcohol and drug abuse and to engage in sexually risky behavior.
 It is important that an addiction treatment facility understand the problems that LGBT face to be able to help them stop their drug and alcohol abuse.

 LGBT individuals may seek addiction treatment in methadone clinics and through 12 step programs.
-There are a limited number of programs that offer services for the LGBT community and their families, but in recent years more are beginning to become available.
-Some of the newer programs offer holistic services such as acupuncture, meditation and yoga.
-Others offer addiction treatment counseling for individual, couple, family and group, as well as mental health treatment.
+There are a limited number of programs that offer services for the LGBT community and their families.
+But in recent years, more are beginning to become available.
+Some of the newer programs offer holistic detox services such as massage therapy, acupuncture, meditation, and yoga.
+Others offer addiction treatment counseling for individual, couple, family and group, as well as a mental health treatment.
 A few 12 step programs are beginning to emerge that deal with specific LGBT issues.

 Cognitive behavioral education is another type of drug and alcohol abuse program for LGBT persons.
-Cognitive behavioral education teaches self assessment and self change through reevaluating individual decisions and choices and making productive choices as well as positive habits and behaviors.
-Cognitive behavioral education helps LGBT individuals identify issues that lead to their substance abuse and to use healthy choices, habits and behaviors to avoid drug and alcohol abuse.
+This form of therapy teaches self-assessment through reevaluating individual decisions and starting productive habits.
+Cognitive behavioral education also helps LGBT individuals identify issues that lead to their substance abuse and to use healthy choices, habits, and behaviors to avoid drug and alcohol abuse.

 If you or someone you know are struggling with an alcohol or drug addiction and are in need of detox, Gallus Detox Centers can help.
-Gallus Detox Centers specializes in IV therapy medical detox, a safer and more effective method for detox from substance abuse and will provide you with a customized plan to meet your individual needs.
-Call Gallus Medical Detox Centers today at 855-338-6929, to see if our treatment program is right for you.
+Our LGBT friendly detox center specializes in IV therapy medical detox, a safer and more effective method for detox from substance abuse and will provide you with a customized plan to meet your individual needs.
+Call Gallus Medical Detox Centers today at 855-338-6929, to see why we’re the drug and alcohol detox LGBT individuals count on.